microsoft/finops-toolkit/docs/optimization-engine/customizing-aoe.md

 ## ⏰ Adjust schedules

 By default, the base time for the AOE Automation schedules is set as the deployment time.
 Soon after the initial deployment completes, the exports, ingests and recommendations runbooks will run according to the engine's default schedules.
 For example, if you deploy AOE on a Monday at 11:00 a.m., you will get new recommendations every Monday at 2:30 p.m..
-If this schedule, for some reason, does not fit your needs, you can reset it to the time that better suits you, by using the `Reset-AutomationSchedules.ps1` script.
+If this schedule, for some reason, does not fit your needs, you can reset it to the time that better suits you, by using the `Reset-AutomationSchedules.ps1` script (available in the [AOE root folder](https://aka.ms/AzureOptimizationEngine/code)).
 You just have to call the script following the syntax below and answer the input requests:

 ```powershell
 ./Reset-AutomationSchedules.ps1 -AutomationAccountName <AOE automation account> -ResourceGroupName <AOE resource group> [-AzureEnvironment <AzureUSGovernment|AzureGermanCloud|AzureCloud>]